That-Dev-Girl-Sites/talks.jhalabi.com/gutenberg/slides.md

 # Gutenberg is:

-* ... based on React
+* Based on React
-* ... but you're really dealing with its API
+* But, you're really dealing with its API

 ---

 # Creating a new block is easy!

-* You still need a little bit of PHP.
+* You only need a little bit of PHP
-* But, most of the work is in the JS.
+* Most of the work is in the JS

 ---